 - SMEs can reclaim Statutory Sick Pay (SSP) paid for sickness absence due to coronavirus via an online service.
 This refund covers up to 2 weeks’ SSP per eligible employee who has been off work because of coronavirus, and will be open to businesses who employed less than 250 people as at 28 February 2020.
 Employers can claim from the first qualifying day their employee is off work, and must have paid the employee’s sick pay before they claim it back.

-- The Welsh Government has announced that commercial tenants who cannot pay their rent will be protected from eviction until 30 September 2021.
+- The Welsh Government has announced that commercial tenants who cannot pay their rent will be protected from eviction until 25 March 2022.
 While commercial tenants will still be liable for the rent, the measures introduced will mean no business will automatically forfeit their lease and be forced out of their premises if they miss a payment up until 25 March 2022.
 The Welsh Government is also considering what measures will need to be put in place once this moratorium ends.

 - The Corporate Insolvency and Governance Act 2020 temporarily suspends parts of insolvency law through introducing a moratorium of 20 business days for business directors to consider rescue options through filing for or applying to court for a moratorium.
 The moratorium can be extended for a further 20 business days without creditor consent, or for a longer period with creditor consent, by filing relevant statements with the court.
 The UK Government’s guidance sets out more details.

-- The Chancellor recently announced that the UK Government would extend the temporary 5% rate of VAT for hospitality and tourism until 30 September 2021.
+- The Chancellor announced that the UK Government would extend the temporary 5% rate of VAT for hospitality and tourism until 30 September 2021.
 A 12.5% rate of VAT will then apply for a further six months, until 31 March 2022.
 The UK Government has published general guidance on how the temporary reduction will operate, as well as more detailed documents covering hospitality, holiday accommodation and attractions.